scipy/scipy/doc/source/tutorial/ndimage.rst

 	    [ True,  True,  True],
             [ True,  True,  True]], dtype=bool)

+This is a viusal presentation of `generate_binary_structure` in 3D:

+  .. plot:: tutorial/examples/ndimage/3D_binary_structure.py
+    :align: center
+    :include-source: 0

 Most binary morphology functions can be expressed in terms of the basic operations erosion and dilation, which can be seen here: